igmik/summarizer/README.md

 Provide a config file containing whitelist for authorized telegram chat ID.

 ### TODO
-Add separate caching for individual chat ID for seen YouTube links in Summarizer
+Allow adding chat ID in real time without bot restart

 ### TODO
-Allow adding chat ID in real time without bot restart
+Add a function to use another prompt that will produce result with a timestamps from the video. (captions.generate_srt_captions() already produces the text with time codes).